SenseNet/docs.sensenet.com/content/concepts/basics/08-actions.md

 Most of the operations with content in sensenet is governed via Actions.
 An Action is basically a command, instructing the system to use a specific component, to get or update the properties of the addressed content item.
 All of these actions can be invoked through OData REST API.
 There are many built-in actions in sensenet, and developers can publish custom operations as actions as well.

-Under the hood, OData operations are integrated into sensenet via the *Action Framework*.
-Sensenet actions behave as OData operations.
+Under the hood, OData operations are integrated into sensenet via the *Action Framework*. **sensenet** actions behave as OData operations.
 The action in Action Framework is the extensibility point: every 3rd party action appears automatically in OData metadata if the current user has enough permissions.

 ![action menu](../img/actions.gif)